Summary report for the Michigan brown marmorated stink bug monitoring network for 2014

 - Record the date and nearest town where the aggregation was found.

 - Count the number of individuals you see on a single structure.

 - Collect one or two specimens or take several close-up photos of individuals in the aggregation.

-- Drop off or send in the specimens with the date, nearest town, and number of individuals observed by mail to Howard Russell at MSU Diagnostic Services, 578 Wilson Road Room 107, East Lansing, MI 48824.
-Or send photos with the date, nearest town, and number of individuals observed in an email to Howard at firstname.lastname@example.org.
+- Mail to MSU Plant and Pest Diagnostics, with the address, date, nearest town, and number of individuals observed.
+Or send photos with the date, nearest town, and number of individuals observed in an email to firstname.lastname@example.org.

 To learn more about the brown marmorated stink bug, distinguish it from other similar-looking stink bugs, what crops it favors, and management strategies should populations reach the threshold where management is necessary, visit MSU’s Brown Marmorated Stink Bug website.